top of page

 Toasts & Speeches

-They'll laugh, cry, remember and hope... that they're not up next.
+They'll laugh, cry, remember... and hope they're not up next.

 Ceremonies